Health officials ready new guidelines as restrictions ease

 “Federal guidance provides cover to the states for those regulations if they’re challenged in the courts,” she said.
 “It allows the state to say ‘well the CDC said to do it this way,’ and the judge then is very happy to say ‘well yes you consulted CDC and that’s the appropriate body,’ and then uphold the restrictions and say they’re appropriately evidence based.”

+Various trade groups have also started coming out with recommendations.
+For example, the National Restaurant Association last week put out guidance to restaurants considering reopening.
+The association based its guidance on recommendations from the U.S. Food and Drug Administration.
+But its suggestions don’t necessarily match the draft CDC proposals.

+The association said restaurants should clean and sanitize reusable menus, while the CDC suggests using disposable menus.
+And the CDC recommends that employees use cloth masks when interacting with customers, but the association doesn’t.
+But some guidance is similar.
+The association and the CDC both recommend seating dining parties at least 6 feet apart.

 Stobbe reported from New York.
+AP business writer Dee-Ann Durbin contributed to this report from Ann Arbor, Michigan.